OlaKrogseth/Scripts/README.md

 # Data plotting scripts

 Some of the more comprehensive scripts are well documented.
 However, other scripts are not documented at all, depending the simplicity of the script.

+A zipfile containing animations made in blender is also made available.